ivoryw/name-identifier/README.md

 * `object`: URI of the parsing `<object>`

 ##### `RDF_processor.map(map_file, balance=True)`
-Constructs and stores an array of `<object>` strings for `FOAF:Name` predicates, and a corresponding array describing the `<object>`'s presence in the stored set of subjects.
+Constructs and stores an array of `<object>` strings for `FOAF:Name` predicates, and a corresponding identifier array describing the `<subjects>`'s presence in the stored set of subjects.

 The format of the RDF file should be: